 - Pencil

-- Green and red color pens
+- Green and red colour pens

 - Popsicle sticks